5 days RAF/CAREF-E

 - Engineers from research centers and engineering companies involved in the different aspects of the operation and process control of these processes.

-- To provide a thorough technical understanding of semi-regenerative or continuous regenerative catalytic reforming processes, for refining and petrochemicals.
+- This course provides a thorough technical understanding of semi-regenerative or continuous regenerative catalytic reforming processes, for refining and petrochemicals.

-- To assess the influence of operating parameters on a unit performance.
+- assess the influence of operating parameters on a unit performance,

-- To optimize the process to achieve the targeted yield in BTX, from the design to the operation.
+- optimize the process to achieve the targeted yield in BTX, from the design to the operation,

-- To acquire the best practices for unit start-up, normal operation and shutdown.
+- acquire the best practices for unit start-up, normal operation and shutdown.